-- Retiree COLAs effective July 1, 2018 were less than the assumed annual increases. - Investment returns during CY2018 were about \$67.0 million lower than expected.
+- Retiree COLAs effective July 1, 2018 were less than the assumed annual increases. - Investment returns during CY2018 were about \$80.7 million lower than expected.
 A portion of this loss is reflected in this valuation, with the remaining portions to be reflected in future valuations.
 This was offset by the continued recognition of prior investment gains and losses.
-There is a total of \$37.4 million in net deferred investment losses as of January 1, 2019 that will be reflected in future valuations. - Pay for returning employees increased approximately 8.1% over the prior year; higher than what was expected. - Total participant payroll increased by 6.5% over the prior year; higher than the assumption of 3.0% growth per year. - Several actuarial assumptions were changed, based on our recent experience study.
-The net effect of the changes was to lower the contribution by approximately \$782,000 or 1.4% of payroll.
+There is a total of \$44.5 million in net deferred investment losses as of January 1, 2019 that will be reflected in future valuations. - Pay for returning employees increased approximately 6.0% over the prior year; slightly higher than what was expected. - Total participant payroll decreased by 2.4% over the prior year; less than the assumption of 3.0% growth per year. - Several actuarial assumptions were changed, based on our recent experience study.
+The net effect of the changes was to increase the contribution by approximately \$630,000 or 0.5% of payroll. - Transferred service is now included in the calculation of a participant's benefit at the time the service is transferred to the County.
+This change increased the contribution by approximately 1.0% of payroll and is included in the "Demographics and Other Changes" shown in the "Changes in Contribution Rate" table above.